imedkrisna/krisna/content/en/publication/hetfirm/index.md

 slides: "paper2/index.html"
 ---

-This paper is a work in progress and has not been peer-reviewed yet.
-Peresented in Economics PhD Seminar at Crawford School of Public Policy.
+This paper has been accepted for publication at Bulletin of Indonesian Economic Studies (BIES) and is in the editing process at the moment.
+The pre-edit version is available at [ACDE Working Paper Series](https://acde.crawford.anu.edu.au/publication/working-papers-trade-and-development/19325/heterogeneous-impact-tariff-and-non-tariff).
+This paper has been peresented in Economics PhD Seminar at Crawford School of Public Policy.
 Presentation is available [in this link](https://krisna.netlify.app/talk/paper2/index.html)